francyfra2709-tech/bibliometrix-python/README.md

 ---

 <p align="center">
-Made with ❤️ by PRAISELab Team at University of Naples Federico II
+Made by PRAISELab Team at University of Naples Federico II
 </p>